DCTC explores new sustainability concepts for Rosemount campus

 According to the Environmental Protection Agency, sustainability is “based on a simple principle: Everything that we need for our survival and well-being depends, either directly or indirectly, on our natural environment.
 Sustainability creates and maintains the conditions under which humans and nature can exist in productive harmony, that permit fulfilling the social, economic and other requirements of present and future generations.”

-For Dakota County Technical College, that simple principle is unfolding through the Beauty of Green Initiative, which focuses on the college’s main campus in Rosemount, Minn.
-Situated on County Road 42, one of the busiest thoroughfares in Minnesota, the 177.13-acre campus is an unharnessed asset.
+For Dakota County Technical College, that simple principle is unfolding through the Beauty of Green Initiative, which focuses on the college’s main campus in Rosemount, Minnesota.
+Situated on County Road 42, one of the busiest thoroughfares in the state, the 177.13-acre campus is an unharnessed asset.
 Blessed with hundreds of mature trees, both deciduous and coniferous, rolling lawns, and a 22-acre prairie grass and wildflower restoration zone, the campus is made to order as the launching pad for a sustainability initiative centered on establishing an arboretum, botanical garden and permaculture/urban agriculture center with community outreach core components.

 DCTC and the University of Minnesota have opened discussions about collaborating on plans for community gardens, tree nurseries, an arboretum, wetland restoration, urban agriculture and related activities on UMore Park property and the DCTC campus.
 The two institutions visualize the collaboration as wholly expansive with complementary enhancements the key to success.